E-1 Visa: the visa for entrepreneurs with active trade between their country and the U.S.

 Mexico

 Active E-1 treaty.
 Mexican entrepreneurs can apply at 10 U.S. consulates in Mexico.
-Benefited by the USMCA.
+Strongly benefited by the USMCA agreement.

 🇨🇦